Sustainable Surfing in Mozambique: Best Surf Spots + Eco-Friendly Hotels

 Just north of Tofo is Barra Beach, a coastal haven that offers a unique blend of relaxation and surfing potential.
 While it’s often overshadowed by its neighbouring surf town, this stretch of palm-fringed sand holds its own charm.

-The beach break here can be fickle. but on the right days, it can throw up a quality sandspit right-hander, especially at higher tides.
+The beach break here can be fickle.
+But on the right days, it can throw up a quality sandspit right-hander, especially at higher tides.

 Barra Beach provides experiences for beginners and intermediate surfers, particularly during the peak swell seasons driven by northeast cyclones.